-This course is designed for students who are interested in applied quantum mechanics.
+This course is designed for students who are interested in applied quantum mechanics and quantum computing.
 Students will be introduced to the basic physical and mathematical aspects of quantum mechanics.
-The focus will be on applying principles of quantization, uncertainty principle and superposition principle to understand how to engineer better emitters of light, conductors and computers.
-Learn about quantum dots, quantum wells, graphene, nanotubes, qubits, quantum information and Grover's Algorithm.
+The focus will be qubits, quantum gates, Grover's algorithm, principles of quantization superposition and entanglement.
+Students will learn the basics physics behind engineering light emitters, quantum dots, quantum wells, graphene, nanotubes, and qubit realizations.